hsablonniere/markleft/prezas-md/javascript-101.md

 ### Implicit

 There's a lot of ways to convert a string to a number.
-Performances can differ a lot depending on the technique used and the plateform.
-A shorter syntax is often prefered for bandwith uses.
+Performances can differ a lot depending on the technique used and the platform.
+A shorter syntax is often preferred for bandwidth uses.

 Look carefully how the `+` operator behaves with strings and numbers.